First points of entry and non-first points of entry for vessels

 Information for vessel operators

-Biosecurity Act 2015, all international vessels and goods become subject to biosecurity control on entering Australian territory (12NM offshore).
+Under the Biosecurity Act 2015, all international vessels and goods become subject to biosecurity control on entering Australian territorial seas.

 This ensures that vessels enter Australia at a location that has appropriate facilities and personnel to manage the biosecurity risks to an acceptable level.